Skip to main content

 Built-in fields

 Every product in Veles comes with these fields out of the box.
 Built-in fields cannot be edited or removed.
+These built-in fields cover the core product attributes.
+Custom fields extend the model for anything specific to your business.

 Adding custom fields

 Navigate to Pricebook > Object Explorer and select Product from the sidebar.
 You’ll see the built-in fields table and, below it, the Custom Fields section.
-Click Add Custom Field and configure:
+Click Add Custom Field and configure: Click Save and the field is immediately available on every product in your catalog.

 Editing and deleting custom fields